Colo Vale

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Colo Vale has 48 active public transport stops offering a mix of train and bus services.
-These are served by 17 routes collectively providing 196 weekly passenger trips.
-Transport accessibility is rated excellent with residents typically located 131 meters from the nearest stop.
-Most residents commute outward, with car being the dominant mode at 97%.
-Vehicle ownership averages 2.0 per dwelling, higher than the regional average.
+Colo Vale has 48 active public transport stops, offering a mix of train and bus services.
+These stops are served by 17 different routes, collectively providing 196 weekly passenger trips.
+Transport accessibility is rated excellent, with residents typically located 131 meters from the nearest stop.
+Most residents commute outward due to Colo Vale's residential nature.
+Cars remain the dominant transport mode at 97%.
+Vehicle ownership averages 2.0 per dwelling, exceeding the regional average.

 According to the 2021 Census, 18% of residents work from home, which may reflect COVID-19 conditions.

-Service frequency averages 28 trips per day across all routes, equating to approximately 4 weekly trips per individual stop.
+Service frequency averages 28 trips per day across all routes, equating to approximately 4 weekly trips per stop.

 Frequently Asked Questions - Transport